The Little Sisters of Eluria

-"The Little Sisters of Eluria" is a fantasy novella by American writer Stephen King.
+The Little Sisters of Eluria is a fantasy novella by American writer Stephen King.
 It was originally published in 1998 in the anthology Legends.
 In 2002, it was included in King's collection Everything's Eventual.
 In 2009, it was published together with the revised edition of The Dark Tower: The Gunslinger by Grant in a limited edition of 4,000 numbered copies of the Artist Edition signed by illustrator Michael Whelan and 1,250 numbered copies of the Deluxe Edition signed by Whelan and Stephen King.
 Both editions contain Whelan's additional new illustrations for The Gunslinger.

 Plot summary

-The tale features Roland of Gilead, whose quest for the Dark Tower is in its infancy; its events precede those of the body of the Dark Tower cycle, but occur after Roland's experiences in Mejis, as chronicled in The Dark Tower IV: Wizard and Glass.
+The tale features Roland of Gilead, whose quest for the Dark Tower is in its infancy; its events precede those of the body of the Dark Tower series, but occur after Roland's experiences in Mejis, as chronicled in The Dark Tower IV: Wizard and Glass.
 At the time of telling he is accompanied by a horse and is already following Walter o'Dim, the Man in Black.
 He plans to eventually buy another horse, or perhaps a mule, which ties in with the events at the beginning of The Dark Tower: The Gunslinger.

 Roland and his horse arrive at a deserted village, Eluria, where they encounter a feral dog bearing a cross-shaped spot in its fur attempting to eat a dead body.
 Roland scares it off, and while looking over the corpse, finds a rectangular medallion.
 Roland takes it and is immediately attacked and rendered unconscious by a group of slow mutants.
 He later awakens in a hospital marquee run by a strange group of nuns.
 Calling themselves The Little Sisters, they use tiny bug-like creatures they call "doctors" to heal his severe injuries.
 Roland slowly discovers the Sisters are actually vampires, who bring stray survivors back to their "hospital" only to feed on them once they've recovered.